 Recommended supplement – New Chapter’s Holy Basil Force.
 Also available at Amazon.com, the supplement comes in soft gel form.
 Each bottle contains 60 capsules, and the users are advised to take 1-2 capsules daily before bedtime.

 5-HTP is produced by the body when the amino acid known as Tryptophan is broken down in the liver.
 Tryptophan is a precursor to serotonin which is known as the “happy hormone” and is responsible for improving the quality of sleep among other mood-related functions.

 Tryptophan can naturally be found in turkey, beans, and fish.
 However, those who don’t take enough of these foods or have low levels of tryptophan should take a supplement to improve mood and sleep.

 Recommended supplement – Nature Wise 5-HTP Plus.
 The sleep aid apart from treating insomnia is beneficial for suppressing appetite, reducing stress, and enhancing well-being.

 Kratom comes from a tropical deciduous tree that is native to Southeast Asia, specifically Thailand.
-Kratom leaves are widely used for medicinal purpose including pain relief, sexual dysfunction, energy booster, and for the improvement of heart health.
+Kratom leaves are widely used for a medicinal purpose including pain relief, sexual dysfunction, energy booster, and for the improvement of heart health.
 Kratom leaves are also known to be effective in reducing stress and anxiety which in turn helps the users fall asleep easily.

 Kratom is known as a substitute for opium, a highly addictive and dangerous drug – however, the leaves are perfectly harmless and men in Thailand are known to chew 10-60 leaves each day between meals.
 In fact, the leaves are not at all addictive which is why they are used to treat several health conditions.

 Recommended supplement – Kratora Quality Ethnobotanicals.
 Kratom powder is available in different varieties while each blend has different dosage as well.

 Most of us are familiar with the benefits of chamomile tea and periodically make the soothing, herbal tea for relaxation.
 Recent studies show that chamomile, an inexpensive herb also works as a mild sedative and helps users fall asleep quickly.